Malik Beasley NBA Preview vs. the Wizards

-The Milwaukee Bucks, Malik Beasley included, square off versus the Washington Wizards on Monday at 7:00 PM ET.
+The Milwaukee Bucks, Malik Beasley included, face off versus the Washington Wizards on Friday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.